badvision/lawless-legends/Docs/Tutorials/PLASMA/User Manual.md

 ```
     import STDLIB
+        const reshgr1 = $0004
         predef putc, puts, getc, gets, cls, gotoxy
     end

     import TESTLIB
-        prefef puti
         byte testdata, teststring
         word testarray
+        predef puti
     end
 ```

 The `predef` pre-defines functions that can be called throughout the module.
-The data declarations, `byte` and `word` will refer to data in those modules.
+The data declarations, `byte` and `word` will refer to data in those modules. `const` can appear in an `import` block, although not required.
+It does keep values associated with the imported module in a well-contained block for readability.
 Case is not significant for either the module name nor the pre-defined function/data labels.
 They are all converted to uppercase with 16 characters significant when the loader resolves them.

 #### Constant Declarations
 Constants help with the readability of source code where hard-coded numbers might not be very descriptive.

 ```
     const MACHID  = $BF98
-    const speaker = $1000
+    const speaker = $C030
     const bufflen = 2048
 ```